mikke89/RmlUiDoc/pages/style_guide.md

 ---
 layout: page
-title: Style Guide
+title: Style guide for the core elements
 ---

-RmlUi and the controls plugin feature several functional elements that need to be sized and decorated with RCSS properties, such as scrollbars, sliders and drop-down boxes.
+RmlUi features several functional elements that need to be sized and decorated with RCSS properties, such as scrollbars, sliders and drop-down boxes.
 This document will go over all these elements and give recommendations on how you should style them.

 ### Scrollbars